 A: Ha!
 It’s pretty bad, but what do they say?
 Admitting it is the first step.
 I’ve always loved coffee.
 A few years ago I started getting bummed that what I brewed at home wasn’t anywhere near as good as what the local coffee joints were serving.
 So I did some research and invested in a decent burr grinder, a scale, and a Chemex.
 Give Chemex a goog if you don’t know what one is.
 It was a game changer.
 I threw out my drip machine.

-With the Community Health Maps project I’ve been travelling a lot.
+With the Community Health Maps project I’ve been traveling a lot.
 So I’ve started checking out the best coffee shops wherever I go to see what they have going on.
 That lead to getting into all the single origin coffees coming out.
 From there I started buying other brewers like an AeroPress, Kalita Wave, siphon, Moka pot, V60 etc. They’re all really affordable.
 Then I found a vintage Swiss espresso machine in my father in law’s garage.
 He didn’t want it, so I sent it out to be refurbished.
 That was expensive.

 Anyway now I pretty much have a state of the art coffee shop in my kitchen.
 I’ve turned into a total coffee geek and I’m ok with it.
 I even bring an AeroPress and a portable hand grinder with me on trips to places without good local coffee.
 I can brew up great coffee in my hotel room.